esciencecenter-digital-skills/research-software-support/modules/researchsoftware/index.md

 category: Getting started
 order: 0
 author: eScience Center
-description: What is software, how is it made and what makes research software so special?
+abstract: What is software, how is it made and what makes research software so special?
 thumbnail: "thumbnail-research-software.png"
 visibility: visible
 ---